-- Rather than berries, try bananas, peaches, or apples.
+- Rather than berries, bananas, peaches, or apples are good too.

-- Milk, yogurt, walnuts and an egg boost the protein and oats, fruit, and walnuts add fiber.
+- Milk, cottage cheese, flax seeds, walnuts and an egg boost the protein to 8 grams per serving and oats, fruit, flax seeds and walnuts add fiber to nearly 4 grams per serving.
 Together, they make a meal rich in healthy goodness.

 - It comes together quickly and can be made ahead, making it an easy breakfast to serve overnight guests.
 Even better, make it for yourself.
 It keeps 3-4 days in the fridge.

 P.S.
 Want more tips and recipes?
 Sign up for my newsletter on the right side of the website…over there →